 - How to compensate for age-related physical and mental changes

 - Learning about special, easy-to-operate driving devices designed for safety

 - Updating one's knowledge of Minnesota’s road rules and regulations

-Almost all traffic schools require that you pass a final exam - usually in the form of a 50-question multiple-choice test- in order to graduate.
+Almost all traffic schools require that you pass a final exam, usually in the form of a 50-question multiple-choice test, to graduate.
 This applies to both classroom and online courses.
-If you attend the program in a traditional classroom, the 8-hour course will normally run for 2 days at 4 hours per session.
-If you take the course online, you can pace your lessons according to your personal schedule.
-Once you’ve accomplished either the 8-hour program or the 4-hour refresher course, the traffic school will give you a Certification of Completion, which you will submit to your insurance company.
-This is your solid proof that you have earned your right to the road and the right to cheaper auto insurance in Minnesota.
+If you attend the program in a traditional classroom, the 8-hour course will normally run for two days at four hours per session.

-Also in this list are some community centers that offer driver improvement classes as part of their enrichment service to the public.
-The likes of District 309 Community Education and Bemidji District 31 Community Education have less frequent class times, but do keep their sites updated for upcoming defensive driving course timetables.
+Also in this list are some community centers that offer driver improvement classes as part of its enrichment service to the public.
+The likes of District 309 Community Education and Bemidji District 31 Community Education have less frequent class times but keep their sites updated for upcoming defensive driving course timetables.

-*the list of providers is based on Minnesota Department of Public Safety's list of approved providers.
-Our listing has been modified based on providers with valid websites for consumers' convenient, and does not represent any affiliation or commercial relationship with the providers.
+*The list of providers is based on the Minnesota Department of Public Safety's list of approved providers.
+Our listing has been modified based on providers with valid websites for consumers' convenience and does not represent any affiliation or commercial relationship with the providers.